With gas and diplomacy, Russia embraces Cold War foe Pakistan

 A Russian company, according to defense minister Khan, is eying up a deal to take over the disused Soviet-built steel mills.

-(Reporting by Drazen Jorgic; Additional reporting by Oksana Kobzeva in MOSCOW and Sanjeev Miglani in NEW DELHI; Editing by Alex Richardson)
+(Reporting by Drazen Jorgic; Additional reporting by Oksana Kobzeva and Andrey Ostroukh in Moscow in MOSCOW and Sanjeev Miglani in NEW DELHI; Editing by Alex Richardson)